-If you haven’t inquired about your guide’s “onboard policies” ahead of booking, this is a good time to do it.
-You might find it completely normal to light a cigar on board, but your captain might not.
-Same goes for alcohol and food.
+Asking about your guide’s “onboard policies” is a must.
+You might find it completely normal to light up a cigar on board, but your captain may not!
+The same goes for alcohol and food.
 Most guides allow you to bring snacks and drinks, but it never hurts to ask.

-If you’d like to receive any extra services, don’t leave discussing these until the very last minute.
+If you’d like anything extra, don’t leave it until the very last minute.
 Some guides will be happy to pick you up and drop you off for free.
-Others won’t, or will do this for a price.
+Others won’t, or will do this at an additional cost.
 Use the same logic for fish cleaning and filleting, live bait, gear, and licenses – anything that’s not mentioned as included.

 Lastly, check if fuel is included in the trip price.
-Fuel cost can add up, especially if your trip means traveling far from shore.
-A lot of captains include this in the price, but if you want to save yourself from an unpleasantly large bill, double check.
+Fuel costs can add up, especially if your trip means traveling far from shore.
+A lot of captains include this in the price of their trips, but confirm with them to avoid any unexpected costs.

 Departure Time and Directions to The Boat

-As funny as it may sound, confirming the departure time and place one last time before you leave is key if you want your trip to happen.
-A lot of things can happen between the day you book and the day that you go out.
-A marina could be under renovation, or your guide may have simply moved his base of operation.
+Confirm the departure time and place one last time before you leave so your trip can get off to a smooth start.
+A lot of things can change between the day you book and the day that you go out.
+A marina could be under renovation, or your guide may have simply moved their base of operation.

-Ask for directions and where the nearest parking spot is – your guide probably knows the area better than you – use that.
+Ask for directions and where the nearest parking spot is – your guide probably knows the area better than you!
 You don’t want to be late for your fishing trip.
 If you’re set to go out in the morning, your guide might have another trip in the afternoon.
 That means that if you’re late, your trip will be cut short.

 How to Prepare

-A few other crucial items include sunscreen, polarized sunglasses, a mini first-aid kit, and seasickness meds (like Dramamine).
-For storage, bring a backpack, zip-lock bags for your valuables, one smaller cooler for food and drinks, and one larger for fish (if you intend to keep it).
+- For storage, bring a backpack, zip-lock bags for your valuables, one smaller cooler for food and drinks, and one larger cooler for fish (if you intend to keep your catch).

-Most fishing trips start early in the morning.
-If this is the case for you, make sure to get a good night’s sleep before you set out.
-This probably won’t be an issue if you’re fishing with your family, but if you’re in town with your buddies, a night of partying will come back to bite you, once you’re out on the water.
+Finally: Get a good night’s sleep before you set out!
+If you’re in town with your buddies, a night of partying will come back to bite you once you’re out on the water.

-The day of your trip has finally arrived – hurray!
-As the excitement builds up, you’ll still have a couple of things to take care of.
+The day of your trip has finally arrived!
+Charter fishing for the first time is always exciting, but you’ll still have a couple of things to take care of.
 First, make sure you’ve packed everything.
 The foolproof way to go about this is having a checklist.
-We all forget stuff, especially when we’re excited.
-Go through your list and make sure it’s all there.

 Meeting the Crew